 Explore the vibrant bazaars of Jaipur, the renowned frescoes of the Hawelis in Shekhawati region, the towering forts at Jodhpur and at Chittorgarh, the fairy-tale palaces of Udaipur, Jaisalmer, Bundi and Kota.
 Or stroll through the atmospheric pilgrimage sites of Mt.
 Abu and Pushkar.
-Experience the love of art manifested in stone, Rajput honour and legends, 1001 Nights in a bizarre landscape.
+Experience the love of art manifested in stone, Rajput honour and legends.
+Then proceed to Gujarat, visit one of the holy mountains of Jainism, meet Asia's last lions at Sasan Gir and explore the vast Rann of Kutch and visit medieval Bhuj and the colourful villages in the desert.
+1001 Nights in a bizarre landscape.
 An orgy of colours, shapes and smells.
-Luxurious accommodation is also available in many of the old authentic palaces - according to individual budget.
+Royal accommodation is available in many of the old authentic palaces - according to individual budget.

-- Hight-lights of the North: Delhi - Jaipur - Agra - Varanasi - Kolkata
+- Along the Ganges River: Delhi - Jaipur - Agra - Varanasi - Kolkata

 Follow the sacred Ganges and encounter the stunning monuments of Mughal architecture at Delhi and Agra, colourful Rajputana at Jaipur, the exquisite temples of the Chandela period at Khajuraho, and reach glorious Varanasi (Benares)- the constantly dying and being reborn city of Shiva.
 The journey can be extended to Calcutta (Kolkata), the buzzing cultural centre in Bengal with countless architectural remains of a colonial past.